Finding Trends in Software Research: Sanity Checks

 We turn to \fref{div_heat} to check the sanity of the topics. \fref{div_heat} shows the results of this hierarchical clustering technique on papers published between 2009 and 2016.
 Topics are represented on the vertical axis and venues are represented on the horizontal axis.
 The {\bf green} venues represents journals and the {\bf red} represents conferences.
 Each cell in the heatmap indicates the contribution of a topic in a venue.
 Darker colored cells indicate strong contribution of the topic towards the venue while a lighter color signifies a weaker contribution.
 Venues are clustered with respect to the distribution of topics using the linkage based hierarchical clustering algorithm on the {\em complete} scheme~\cite{mullner2011modern}.
 The linkage scheme determines the distance between sets of observations as a function of the pairwise distances between observations.
 In this case we used the euclidean distance to compare the clusters with respect to the distributions of topics in each venue in a cluster.
 In a complete linkage scheme the maximum distance between two venues between clusters is used to group the clusters under one parent cluster.

 The clusters can be seen along the vertical axis of \fref{div_heat}.
 Lower the height of the dendogram, stronger the cohesion of the clusters.
 Several aspects of \fref{div_heat} suggest that our topics are ``sane''.
-Firstly, in that figure, we can see several examples of specialist conferences paired with the appropriate journal: \bi \item The main modeling conference and journal (MDLS and SOSYM) are grouped together; \item The requirements engineering conference and journal are grouped together: see RE+REJ; \item The empirical software engineering conference and journals are also grouped: see ESEM+ESE; \item Testing and verification venues are paired; see ICST+STVR. \ei Secondly, the topics learned by LDADE occur at the right frequencies in the right venues: \bi \item The modeling topics appears most frequently in the modeling conference and journal (MDLAS and SOSYM); \item The requirements topic appears most frequently in RE and REJ; i.e., the requirements engineering conference and journal. \item The testing topic appears most frequently in the venues devoted to testing: ISSTA, ICST, STVR; \item The metrics topic occurs most often at venues empirically assess software engineering methods: ESEM and ESE. \item The source code topic occurs most often at venues that focus most on automatic code analysis: ICSM, CSMER, MSR, WCRE, ICPC. \item Generalist top venues like ICSE, FSE, TSE and TOSEM have no outstanding bias towards any particular topic.
-This is a useful result since, otherwise, that would mean that supposedly ``generalist venues'' are actually blocking the publication of certain kinds of papers. \ei Further to the last point, we recommend that conference chairs and editors and chiefs of journals should rethink their role as community leaders.
-They are not just administrators of a review process.
-Rather, they have a broader role in shaping the scope of a venue.
-This is particularly important for venues that claim to be ``general'' across the SE field.
+Firstly, in that figure, we can see several examples of specialist conferences paired with the appropriate journal: \bi \item The main modeling conference and journal (MDLS and SOSYM) are grouped together; \item The requirements engineering conference and journal are grouped together: see RE+REJ; \item The empirical software engineering conference and journals are also grouped: see ESEM+ESE; \item Testing and verification venues are paired; see ICST+STVR. \ei Secondly, the topics learned by LDA occur at the right frequencies in the right venues: \bi \item The modeling topics appears most frequently in the modeling conference and journal (MDLAS and SOSYM); \item The {software process} topic appears most frequently in RE and REJ; i.e., the requirements engineering conference and journal. \item The testing topic appears most frequently in the venues devoted to testing: ISSTA, ICST, STVR; \item The metrics topic occurs most often at venues empirically assess software engineering methods: ESEM and ESE. \item The source code topic occurs most often at venues that focus most on automatic code analysis: ICSM, CSMER, MSR, WCRE, ICPC. \item Generalist top venues like ICSE, FSE, TSE and TOSEM have no outstanding bias towards any particular topic.
+This is a useful result since, otherwise, that would mean that supposedly ``generalist venues'' are actually blocking the publication of certain kinds of papers. \ei Thirdly, when we examine the most-cited papers that fall into our topics, it can be seen that these papers nearly always clearly correspond to our topics names (exception: the {``software process''} topic, discussed below).

-\subsection{Are 11 Topics Enough?}
+\subsection{Are 10 Topics Enough?}